Find Cheap Auto Insurance Quotes in Your Area

-If you want to drive in Pennsylvania, you'll need to maintain financial responsibility, typically in the form of auto insurance coverage, for as long as a vehicle is registered in your name.
-Operating a vehicle without appropriate coverage, or allowing your auto insurance policy to lapse, can result in serious penalties, including license and registration suspension and fines.
+According to Pennsylvania law, all drivers must have at least a minimum coverage auto insurance policy in order to legally drive in the state.
+Operating a vehicle without appropriate coverage, or allowing your auto insurance policy to lapse, can result in serious penalties including license and registration suspension and fines.

 License or Registration Suspended for Driving Without Insurance

 Driving a vehicle without insurance coverage is a serious offense in Pennsylvania.
-Those who are caught driving without financial responsibility will face the following penalties.
+Those who are caught driving without insurance will face the following penalties.

 - A minimum $300 fine